Kynthar

 After: Intelligence on Autopilot

-Within the first week of forwarding vendor emails to Kynthar, the team saw every inbound communication parsed, linked, and validated automatically.
+Within the first week of forwarding vendor emails to Kynthar, a team like this would see every inbound communication parsed, linked, and validated automatically.

-• Delivery slip detection went from 77% to 99%.
+• Delivery slip detection climbs from 77% to 99%.
 Every acknowledgment and shipment notification is compared against the PO's requested delivery date.
-A 3-day slip on a $40,000 order of capacitors shows up as an action within 30 seconds of the vendor's email.
+A 3-day slip on a $40,000 order of capacitors would show up as an action within minutes of the vendor's email.

-• $47,000 in price discrepancies caught in 60 days.
-Fourteen vendor acknowledgments confirmed prices higher than the original PO.
-The largest single catch: a connector supplier confirmed $2.30/unit on a PO that specified $1.95/unit across 8,000 units, a $2,800 difference on one order.
+• In this model, $47,000 in price discrepancies would surface in 60 days.
+Vendor acknowledgments confirming prices higher than the original PO add up fast.
+The largest single catch in the model: a connector supplier confirming $2.30/unit on a PO that specified $1.95/unit across 8,000 units, a $2,800 difference on one order.

-• PO status lookup dropped from 15 minutes to 3 seconds.
+• PO status lookup drops from 15 minutes to a single question.
 Ask "where does PO-4821 stand?" and get the full timeline: when the PO was sent, when the vendor acknowledged it, what they confirmed, when shipment is expected, what changed from the original order.

-• Vendor scorecards built themselves.
-After 90 days, the team could see that Vendor A confirmed delivery dates accurately 94% of the time while Vendor B slipped on 31% of orders.
-That data drove a renegotiation that added penalty clauses to Vendor B's contract.
+• Vendor scorecards build themselves.
+After 90 days, a team like this could see that Vendor A confirmed delivery dates accurately 94% of the time while Vendor B slipped on 31% of orders.
+That is the data that drives a renegotiation adding penalty clauses to Vendor B's contract.

 35 hrs

-Per week of buyer time recovered.
+Per week of buyer time recovered in this modeled scenario.
 Previously spent reading emails, opening attachments, updating spreadsheets.
 Now spent on vendor negotiations, sourcing decisions, and exception handling.

 How the System Compounds Over Time